Coca-Cola Brand And Dividend Soak Up Syrupy Capital Gains

 Beta or the fluctuation of a stock price to changes in the overall market is a controversial measure of a stock’s volatility, but we look at five-year trailing beta to see how a stock measures up to the S&P 500.
 KO’s beta of 0.71 validates that Coca-Cola is a relatively low volatility stock making it suitable for a defensive core position within a diversified portfolio.

 MSVI ranks Coca-Cola’s overall market risk profile as below average.
-We like profitable, dividend-paying, wide-moat companies with low volatility plus the cash flow and liquidity to pay its bills, both short and long term.
+We like profitable, dividend-paying, wide-moat companies with low volatility plus the cash flow and liquidity to pay its bills, both short and long-term.

 Defensive Core Holding in a Historical Bull Market